Real deep tissue bodywork

 - Hip massage: Hips and buttocks are the massage therapist desert, especially in prudish Britain.
 Massage therapists are afraid of hip massage.
 Nobody works on hip muscles and nobody knows what to do with them, anyway.
 However, "blessed" with permanently tight hip rotators, courtesy of my flat feet, I have developed very early a comprehensive "arsenal" of massage moves to release the tension on those muscles.
 And boy, how this helps people!
 I had several clients who went through multiple scans, x-rays, physio sessions and osteopath "sacroiliac joint facilitations" for years, only to get back to normal function with a handful of sessions and a few stretches prescribed.
 I don't pretend to cure all illness, but I do know my hip muscles and I do care about releasing them.

-- Back and shoulder massage: Paraspinals, "lats", rhomboids, quadratus lumborum (QL) cause tension and agony to millions of people every year.
+- Back and shoulder massage: Paraspinals, "lats", levator scapulae, rhomboids and quadratus lumborum (QL) all cause tension and agony to millions of people every year.
 I especially love working on the QL and the lumbar area in combination with hip work, to release low back tension and pain

 - Neck massage: Now if one thing is my favourite, that's neck massage.
 It allows me to provide a deep, rhythmical, hypnotic, super relaxing massage that helps the client both feel physically free (neck range of movement) and mentally relaxed (neck muscles accumulate a lot of mental / emotional tension).
 Neck massage rocks!